rse/es6-features/README.md

   Have a look at the regularily updated
   [ECMAScript compatibility table](http://kangax.github.io/compat-table/es6/) by kangax.
+  There, especially notice the column "Babel + core-js" as this is what can be achieved today with transpiling (and that's fully sufficient for practice).

 - *Where can I find the latest ECMAScript 6 standard?*